KlipperScreen/KlipperScreen/docs/Troubleshooting/Physical_Install.md

 ## Cable issues

-* Check that the cable is inserted properly: it shouldn't be loose, and in the case of DSI make sure the contacts face the right way
+* Check that the cable is inserted properly: it shouldn't be loose, and in the case of ribbon cables like DSI make sure the contacts face the right way
 * If the touchscreen is connected via USB, try another port if available, if you are using a HUB try connecting the touch directly without the HUB.
 * If the board has more than one HDMI try the other port

 ## Driver issues